 Adult Dogwood Thyatirin Moths tend to lay their eggs on flower heads and other vegetation around mid-August to early October, leading to numerous larvae emerging around late spring and early summer.

-The Dogwood Thyatirin Moth plays an important role for humans and other animals in the ecology of New Mexico, as it serves as both prey and predator for many local species.
+The Dogwood Thyatirin Moth plays an important role for humans and other animals in the ecology of New Mexico.
+It serves as both prey and predator for many local species.

 As a predatory insect, it can help control populations of other damaging insects by providing them with food, such as aphids and caterpillars.

-Conversely, these types of moths in New Mexico also serve as a food source for small mammals like birds and bats in their larval form.
+Conversely, these moths in New Mexico also serve as a larval food source for small mammals like birds and bats.

-They also provide pollination services thanks to their feeding habits – when feeding on flowers for nectar, they inadvertently spread pollen from plant to plant, helping guard against crop failure.
+Thanks to their feeding habits, they also provide pollination services—when feeding on flowers for nectar, they inadvertently spread pollen from plant to plant, helping guard against crop failure.

 All these factors contribute towards making Dogwood Thyatirin Moths an essential part of New Mexican wildlife!